* FTSE 100 gains 0.6 percent

 The rise made it the UK benchmark's longest winning streak since October, fuelled by optimism that the U.S. economy is strong enough to withstand the gradual withdrawal of monetary stimulus.
 The FTSE 100 has risen nearly 5 percent from last week's low.

 "The Santa rally came late but now the FTSE is grabbing hold of the Dow and the DAX and getting pulled along," said Will Hedden, sales trader at IG.
 The German DAX hit an all-time high on Friday.

 In another positive sign for economic growth in the world's largest economy, U.S. jobless claims fell more than expected on Thursday.
 This followed robust U.S. durable goods orders data released on Dec.
 24.

-The session's gains left the FTSE 1.5 percent off the 2013 closing high at 6,840, which was a 13-year-high and only just over 100 points from the all-time peak.
+The gains leave the FTSE 1.6 percent off the 2013 closing high at 6,840, which was a 13 year high and only just over 100 points from an all time high.

 "It feels like only a matter of time before we surpass the October high, and might make it there before New Year.
 Then with the all time high around 6,950, it seems reasonable that this could be hit during the first quarter of 2014," IG's Hedden said.

 Traders saw scope for the UK benchmark to continue its ascent into 2014.